 Check out these ten shaving tips perfect for every curly-haired lad:

 If you want to lessen the occurrence of post-shave irritations, you should consider how often you shave.
 Unless you’re in the military, you don’t need to shave every day—and that’s all right.

 Human hair grows 0.35 millimeters a day or a half-inch per month.
-Shaving every other day will give the skin time to heal while allowing the hair to grow straight out of the skin’s surface.
+Shaving every other day with a clean or new blade will give the skin time to heal while allowing the hair to grow straight out of the skin’s surface.
 When one shaves daily, the razor forces the very short hairs to curl inwards back to the skin.
 This traps the hair inside the follicles, resulting in razor bumps.